Bruno-Diego/copacabana-pp5/README.md

 - Select the policy you just created and then click add permissions at the bottom.

-- Create a user for the group by clicking on the user link in the left hand navigation menu.
+- Create a user for the group by clicking on the user link in the left-hand navigation menu.

-- Click the add users button on the top right and giving our user a username (e.g. copacabana-staticfiles-user).
+- Click the add users button on the top right and give our user a username (e.g. copacabana-staticfiles-user).

 - Select programmatic access and then click the next: permissions button.